Ugo-Obiako/reading-notes/code-301-notes/code301-note6.md

 Request a personal API key from the following APIs.
 You should receive these in your email within a few hours, often within minutes.
 Please request these keys prior to lecture to allow adequate time because you will need them in order to complete your lab assignment.
 Note: do not post your API keys in the Canvas discussion or on GitHub.
 Save them in a secure place.

-Geocoding API

- Did you get your API key?
+Geocoding API: Did you get your API key?
 Yes

-Weather Bit API

-Did you get your API key?
+Weather Bit API: Did you get your API key?
 Yes

-Yelp API Docs

-Did you get your API key?
+Yelp API Docs: Did you get your API key?
 Yes

-The Movie DB API Docs

-Did you get your API key?
+The Movie DB API Docs: Did you get your API key?
 Yes

 # Things I want to know more about